kworkflow/kworkflow/documentation/man/features/build.rst

   config file manually.

 -d, \--doc:
-  The doc option provides a mechanism for build kernel-doc; by default, it will build htmldocs.
+  The doc option provides a mechanism for building the kernel-doc; by default, it will build htmldocs.
 Users can change the default documentation output by changing the parameter *doc_type* in the **kworkflow.config** file.

 \--alert=(s | v | (sv | vs) | n):
   Defines the alert behaviour upon the command completion.